PhilReedData/TLSOnlineAppointment/docs/index.md

 ![Access your online appointment](images/11-start.png)

-Type your name.
-In the ‘**Your Question**’ box, explain that you have an appointment and give the name of the librarian you are expecting to speak with.
+In the ‘**Name**’ box, type your name.
+In the ‘**Name of librarian you have an appointment with**’ box, type the name of the librarian you are expecting to speak with.

 Once you are connected, you will be invited to screenshare.
 Click the ‘**Join the screensharing session**’ link.
 We will come back to the Library Chat box after the screensharing session is finished; please keep this window open.